WordOps/docs.wordops.net/docs/getting-started/post-install-steps.md

 - APT package are debian packages installed from APT repositories
 - Binaries are simple executables
-- Web App are php based applications
+- Web App are PHP based applications